PetrCala/maive-ui/README.md

 ### Steps

 - Initialize the podman using `podman machine start`.
-- Build the local images with `npm run containers:build`.
+- Build the local images with `npm run images:build`.
-- Run `npm run containers:run` to call `podman-compose up` and compose up all the images through the `docker-compose.yml` file.
+- To run the project in a development environment, execute `npm run start:dev`.
+For production environment, do `npm run start:prod`.
+This will check for all necessary images, build missing ones, and start up all relevant containers.
+You can check that the containers are up and running by calling `podman ps -a`.

+## Accessing individual parts of the application

+TBA

 ### Useful notes

 - Remove empty images
 ```podman images --format "{{.ID}}: {{.Repository}}:{{.Tag}}" | grep '<none>' | awk -F: '{print $1}' | xargs -I {} podman rmi {}```

 ## Technical choices